Replicable-MARL/MARLlib/ValueDecomposition/README.md

-All environment available for value decomposition based methods (VDN, QMIX, VDA2C VDPPO)
+Environment available for value decomposition based methods (VDN, QMIX, VDA2C VDPPO)

+- football
+- MPE (part, but can be settled in config file)
+- SMAC
+- mamujoco (VDA2C VDPPO)
+- RWARE
+- LBF (part, but can be settled in config file)
+- Pommerman

 ### Part IV.
 Getting started